glennklockwood/rpi-ansible/README.md

 ## Bootstrapping on Raspbian

 You will need ansible installed on the Raspberry Pi being configured.
+This playbook relies on Ansible 2.8 or newer, which means you can no longer use `sudo apt-get install ansible`.
+Instead, you must

-    $ sudo apt-get install ansible
+    $ sudo pip install ansible

 ## Configuration